What Is the Definition of Wholesale?

 - Expand with Ease

 Once you have a good foothold on your industry you will start to see connections with other markets.
 These connections could be upselling or cross-selling opportunities that can help your business gain even more success.
-This expansion will be easy as you have already set up your brand and established relationships with suppliers.
+This expansion will be easy as you have already set up your brand and established relationships with those offering their products for wholesale.
 Any new ventures will be quick and simple compared to setting up.

 What Is the Difference Between a Distributor, Wholesaler and Retailer?